TEJAS-MI/CRM/README.md

 # CRM Management System (Django)

 A fully functional Customer Relationship Management (CRM) web application built using Django.
-This project helps admins manage customers, orders, and products, while customers can log in and view their own order dashboard.
+Admins can manage customers, products, and orders, while customers can log in to view their personal dashboard and track order status.

-This project is ideal for internship showcase, portfolio, or learning Django CRUD, authentication, signals, filters, and relational models.
+This project is ideal for internships, portfolio projects, and learning Django CRUD, authentication, filters, signals, and relational models.

 # Features